 For our beginner course, the guides told us what to wear in advance, and on the day they provided all of the specialist gear that we needed.
 We split into smaller groups, with two mountain guides watching over four students.
 The guides helped us fit our crampons, and took us down to the ice where they had already set up some top ropes for climbing.

-At the start they did a demonstration, but since all of our group had either tried ice climbing before or were climbers and knew how to belay, they let watched on as we took it in turns to climb the easy routes they had set up, giving us tips and advice to help us improve throughout.
+At the start, they did a demonstration, but since all of our group had either tried ice climbing before or were climbers and knew how to belay, they let watched on as we took turns to climb the easy routes they had set up, giving us tips and advice to help us improve throughout.

 The four-hour experience absolutely flew by, and we left with a determination to try ice climbing again.

 While we only took a half-day taster course, there are some adventure guiding companies that offer full-day and multi-day courses, that can take you from a total beginner to an independent, novice climber.

 For a really short introduction, Stubai Glacier has 1-hour taster sessions on Friday afternoons during the winter season, where you have the opportunity to try climbing their ice tower under the supervision of a local mountain guide.

 To find a course in your location, I recommend reaching out to local mountain guides directly, however, in my experience, some guides aren’t so great at responding to messages.
 Alternatively, you may be able to book a taster session through an experience company like Jochen Schweizer.

 Yes, there really are such things as ice climbing festivals!
 As the sport grows and becomes more popular than ever before, so do the events that surround it.

 Not only are there ice-climbing competitions that you can go and watch, but there are many festivals all around the world that include clinics where anyone can give it a try under the supervision of experts.

 For those folks who already have some ice climbing experience, festivals are a great way to test out all the latest gear and to improve your skills, as most offer workshops focusing on different techniques for all levels of climbers.